Justjeff211/sentinel-hub-lab/WHATS-LEFT.md

 ## Kali Linux (the attacker)

-**What it is:** A Linux distribution built specifically for security testing — it comes with hundreds of pre-installed tools for scanning networks, cracking passwords, and simulating attacks (Nmap, Hydra, Metasploit, and dozens more).
+**What it is:** A Linux distribution built specifically for security testing.
+It comes with hundreds of pre-installed tools for scanning networks, cracking passwords, and simulating attacks (Nmap, Hydra, Metasploit, and dozens more).

-**Why it matters here:** Without something actively generating attack-like activity, Sentinel would just be watching silence — there'd be nothing for any of the detection tooling to actually catch.
+**Why it matters here:** Without something actively generating attack-like activity, Sentinel would just be watching silence as there'd be nothing for any of the detection tooling to actually catch.
 Kali's job in this lab isn't to be a real threat; it's a controlled traffic generator, entirely contained within the lab's own private network.

-**What building it takes:** Deploy another VM, same pattern as `vm-ubuntu` — a new NIC, a VM resource in Terraform, network access via Bastion.
+**What building it takes:** Deploy another VM, same pattern as `vm-ubuntu` — which is a new NIC and a VM resource in Terraform, network access via Bastion.
 Then deliberately run things like a brute-force login attempt against the Ubuntu workload, or a port scan against the hub, and watch whether the rest of the pipeline actually notices.

 ---

 ## Sysmon

-**What it is:** A free Microsoft tool (part of "Sysinternals") that installs on a Windows machine and logs far more detail than Windows tracks by default — every process that starts, every network connection made, every file created, every registry key changed.
+**What it is:** A free Microsoft tool (part of "Sysinternals") that installs on a Windows machine and logs far more detail than Windows tracks by default; every process that starts, every network connection made, every file created, every registry key changed.
 Normal Windows event logs are comparatively shallow; Sysmon is what actually lets someone reconstruct exactly what a machine did.

 **Why it matters here:** The Data Collection Rule built tonight is already configured to pull from Sysmon's log channel — but Sysmon itself, the actual software, was never installed on any VM.
 It's like wiring a room for a smoke detector and never mounting the detector.